Making America Something (that’s for sure).

 Engaging with these moments when they arise, with intent, is a powerful technique for growing a mind.
 One of my favorite things to think about, talk about, and write about is taking advantage of the earliest opportunities to do this with young learners because it’s vital for building that brainpower.
 Especially as a parent in the earliest years up to five years old, but then as an educator- in that 5 to 10-year-old zone, those elementary school years.

-What I really love is using it to plant those echoes, to drop a thought, a question…to set up the moments still to come.
+What I really love is using it to plant those moments that can become echoes, to drop a thought, a question…to set up the moments still to come.

 There must be a sense within that young mind when it dares to reach out and then makes some independent discovery.